King of Cups

 Reversed

-This is a very lucky card for relationships as it represents fulfilment of both emotions and passions.
+This is a very lucky card for relationships as it represents fulfillment of both emotions and passions.

 For the single person, the King of Cups represents the role model of a good partner and future parent.
 Honest with you and his own emotions, physically passionate, diplomatic, charming and a good parent.